rookiemonkey/Avion-Main_Course/README.md

 ### ✨ [1.
 Tribute Page (Click to see live version)](https://krrb-prod-tribute-page.netlify.app/)

-> This project is focused on the usage of basic HTML & CSS structure as instructed by Avion School instructors

 >> ###### Features:
 >> - [x] Responsive design
 >> - [x] Timeline